enyojs/enyo-docs/developer-guide/key-concepts/components.md

 **Note:** If you make a custom reference to a component that is not cleaned up by a `destroy()` method, then calling `destroy()` will not actually make that object subject to garbage collection.
-For this reason, there is a `this.destroyed` flag on each component.
+For this reason, there is a `destroyed` flag on each component.
 If `this.destroyed` is `true`, the component has been uninitialized and the reference should be removed.

 ## Summary